bramstein/fontfaceobserver/README.md

 });
 ```

-The `FontFaceObserver` constructor takes two arguments: the font family name (required) and an object describing the variation (optional).
+The `FontFaceObserver` constructor takes two arguments: the font-family name (required) and an object describing the variation (optional).
 The object can contain `weight`, `style`, and `stretch` properties.
 If a property is not present it will default to `normal`.
-To start observing font loads, call the `load` method.
-It'll immediately return a new Promise that resolves when the font is available and rejected when the font is not available.
+To start loading the font, call the `load` method.
+It'll immediately return a new Promise that resolves when the font is loaded and rejected when the font fails to load.

-If your font doesn't contain latin characters you can pass a custom test string to the `load` method.
+If your font doesn't contain at least the latin "BESbwy" characters you must pass a custom test string to the `load` method.

 ```js
 var font = new FontFaceObserver('My Family');